Korea University of Technology and Education: Campus IV

 Center for Illegal Training Administration(CITA), with statistical analysis system, monitors and analyses trainings and assessments delivered by RTOs.
 CITA also conducts post-registration audits in places where corruption is suspected.

 CITA is responsible for promoting the ethical atmosphere in the VET sector by preventing corruptions and unethical incidents.

 KSQA, with these five core functions, is determined to take the initiative in structuring the integrated system of the VET sector and aims to improve the quality of VET system with the vision of building a competency-based society.

 competence development training project and joint supervisory counseling on irregular training centers.

-Rankings and reputation

-KOREATECH is ranked Top 10 in engineering universities in the Republic of Korea.
-KOREATECH was also ranked No.1 in the Education-Oriented Universities (consecutively ranked number 1 for 7 years) and ranked in the best of Job Seeking/Start-up Business Educations Universities by JoongAng Daily.

 Post-graduation employment

 KOREATECH’s post-graduation job placement was 85.9% in 2014 according to a recent survey conducted by the Ministry of Education.

 Student life

 Most KOREATECH students (nearly 70%) live in campus dormitories.
 There are amenities on campus such as a bank, a coffee shop, convenience stores, and fitness centers.
 All labs and lecture rooms are open to students 24 hours a day.
 There are two major student events: the "Han-Maek" Festival (Spring semester), and the Graduation Exhibition (Fall semester).
 During those times, the university is open to the public.